Living Here

 Council regulates a range of potential nuisances relating to overgrown and unsightly conditions on private property under its Local Law No 3 – Community and Environmental Management 2011.

-If we receive a complaint about an overgrown or unsightly property, we will commence investigation which includes:
+If we receive a complaint about an overgrown or unsightly property, we will commence an investigation which may include:

 - The premises will be inspected